FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 The replacement process looks basically this:

-1. First, we pick a slot to start looking at
+1. First, we pick a slot to start looking at.
 1. Then, we look at that slot.
 If it's a replaceable ancilla, we replace it.
-Otherwise we move down a slot and try again
+Otherwise we move down a slot and try again.
 1. If we run out of slots to check, we don't spawn the ancilla at all.
 1. At the end of this process, the search index is the slot of the replaced ancilla, or 0 if nothing was found to replace.